-Authors, Location Study design Participants Intervention description Control condition Outcome measure Effectiveness A1 [19], Indonesia Quantitative, Quasi-Experi mental.
-A true experiment with a posttest-only control group design Involving 59 primigravida mothers: 29 participants in the control group (without Yoga) and 30 in the treatment group who received Iyengar Yoga.
-The participants are 20-35 years old primigravida women with 30 weeks of gestation.
-30 participants receiving Iyengar Yoga once a week with a duration of 90 minutes of each session for twelve weeks (three months 29 participants in the control group without Yoga Visual Analog Scale (VAS) The group practicing modified Iyengar Yoga exhibits significantly lower labor pain scores than the control group.
+Authors, Location Study design Participants Intervention description Control condition Outcome measure Effectiveness A1 [19], Indonesia Quantitative, Quasi-experimen tal.
+A true experiment with a post-test-only control group design Fifty-nine primigravida mothers: 29 participants in the control group (without yoga) and 30 in the treatment group who received Iyengar Yoga.
+The participants are 20-35-year-old primigravida women with 30 weeks of gestation.
+Thirty participants receiving Iyengar Yoga once a week with a duration of 90 minutes per session for twelve weeks (three months 29 participants in the control group without yoga Visual Analog Scale (VAS) The group practicing modified Iyengar Yoga exhibits significantly lower labor pain scores than the control group.
 Subjects who experience lower pain levels during childbirth tend to have normal vaginal delivery, babies with average weight, and no complications in the postpartum period.
-A2 [20], Indonesia Quantitative, Quasi-Experi mental with Static Group Comparison strategy Respondents are 24-29 years old participated in prenatal Yoga, namely 25 participants (41.7%) out of 60 total Yoga participants Hypnosis and prenatal Yoga Prenatal Yoga Numeric Rating Scale (NRS) and questionnaire The Yoga group has lower mean labor pain scores at baseline, and the difference increases during labor.
-Thus, Prenatal hypnosis and prenatal Yoga have a significant impact on reducing labor pain (p-value 0.000).
-A3 [21], Amerika RCT (randomized controlled trial) The participants are women without pregnancy complications between 28-36 weeks, with a non-anomaly single-female fetus who does not smoke, use drugs, or have previous involvement with Yoga.
-Special training in prenatal Yoga No intervention Biophysical Profile (BPP) with Nonstress Test (NST) Overall, pain and discomfort during labor reported by subjects in the exercise group is 7.5, considerably lower compared to the control group is 9.
-A4 [22], Indonesia Quantitative, quasi-experi mental design, divided into control and intervention groups Involving 30 women pregnancies in the trimester III as samples out of 50 population of women pregnancy Prenatal Yoga on Back Pain 20 respondents were in the control group or without treatment.
+A2 [20], Indonesia Quantitative, Quasi-Experime ntal with Static Group Comparison strategy Respondents are 24-29 years old and participated in prenatal yoga, 25 participants (41.7%) out of 60 yoga participants Hypnosis and prenatal yoga Prenatal Yoga Numeric Rating Scale (NRS) and questionnaire The yoga group has lower mean labor pain scores at baseline, and the difference increases during labor.
+Thus, Prenatal hypnosis and prenatal yoga have a significant impact on reducing labor pain (p-value 0.000).
+A3 [21], Amerika RCT (randomized controlled trial) The participants are women without pregnancy complications between 28-36 weeks, with a non-anomaly single-female fetus who does not smoke, use drugs, or have previous involvement with yoga.
+Special training in prenatal yoga No intervention Biophysical Profile (BPP) with Nonstress Test (NST) Overall, pain and discomfort during labor reported by subjects in the exercise group is 7.5, considerably lower compared to the control group at 9.
+A4 [22], Indonesia Quantitative, quasi-experimen tal design, divided into control and intervention groups Involving 30 women pregnancies in the trimester III as samples out of 50 population of women pregnancy Prenatal Yoga on Back Pain Twenty respondents were in the control group or without treatment.
 Numeric Rating Scale (NRS) Practicing prenatal Yoga impacts reducing back pain among pregnant women during the third trimester.
 The average level of back pain in the treatment group before and following the intervention is recorded as 4.60 (± SD 0.828) and 2.07 (± SD 0.7999), respectively.
-A5 [12], Indonesia Quantitative, Quasi-experi mental with pretest and posttest with control group design Involving 32 women pregnancies in the trimester III who experienced back pain as samples Engaging in prenatal Yoga during the third trimester can alleviate back pain, namely with repeated gentle Yoga movements.
-No treatment for the control group VAS and observation While after doing Prenatal Yoga, 29 people (90.6%) experienced mild pain.
-It indicates a significant difference in back pain levels pre- and post-participation in pregnancy Yoga.
+A5 [12], Indonesia Quantitative, Quasi-experimen tal with pretest and post-test with control group design Involving 32 women pregnancies in trimester III who experienced back pain as samples Prenatal yoga during the third trimester can alleviate back pain with repeated gentle Yoga movements.
+No treatment for the control group VAS and observation After doing prenatal yoga, 29 people (90.6%) experienced mild pain, indicating a significant difference in back pain levels pre- and post-participation in pregnancy Yoga.